Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Introduction

 Section \ref{sec:qcf} contains our first true innovations.
 There are two parts.
 The first extends the flow method of Kor\'{a}nyi and Reimann for generating quasiconformal mappings on the Heisenberg group.
-In \cite{KRI}, existence of the flow is assumed, and the vector field is stipulated to be of $C^2$ regularity.
-In \cite{KRII}, existence of the flow is proved, and only minimal regularity is assumed, however, the vector fields are compactly supported.
-In Proposition \ref{pro:flow}, we prove existence of the flow, retain minimal regularity, but introduce some growth conditions on the vector field so that it may have unbounded support.
-These growth conditions should not be considered restrictive, they correspond to similar conditions imposed in the Euclidean case in \cite{ReimannODE}, which in two dimensions are known to be necessary for quasiconformal flow.
+In \cite{KRI}, the vector field generating the flow is stipulated to be of $C^2$ regularity and long-time existence of the flow is assumed.
+In \cite{KRII}, minimal regularity is assumed and existence (uniqueness of solutions to the relevant ODE) of the flow is proved, however, the vector fields are compactly supported (so long-time existence is guaranteed).
+In Proposition \ref{pro:flow}, we introduce some growth conditions on a vector field of possibly unbounded support that allow us to retain minimal regularity and still prove long-time existence of the flow.
+These growth conditions correspond to similar conditions imposed in the Euclidean case in \cite{ReimannODE}.
+They should not be considered restrictive since in dimension $2$ the Euclidean conditions are known to be necessary for quasiconformal flow.
 Proposition \ref{pro:flow} puts quasiconformal flows on $\mH$ on roughly the same footing as those on $\mR^n$, $n \geq 3$.
-The second part of Section \ref{sec:qcf} identifies, in Proposition \ref{pro:link}, a suitable means of linking the Jacobian of the flow mappings with the horizontal divergence of the vector field.
+The second part of Section \ref{sec:qcf} identifies (in Proposition \ref{pro:link}) a suitable means of linking the Jacobian of the flow mappings with the horizontal divergence of the vector field.

-The vector field constructions of Section \ref{sec:ap} are made with a twofold purpose in mind; they should satisfy the requirements of Section \ref{sec:qcf} so that those results may be applied, and the horizontal divergence should approximate the quasilogarithmic potential in a suitable way.
-When reading the details of the construction, it is useful to keep the following in mind.
-Consider the logarithmic potential $-2\log \|p\|$, where the measure has been taken to be twice the Dirac measure centered at the origin, and $\|\cdot\|$ is a homogeneous norm on $\mH$, to be defined in Section \ref{sec:not}.
-Multiply this by $t$, and call it
+The vector field constructions of Section \ref{sec:ap} are made with a twofold purpose; they should satisfy the requirements of the results of Section \ref{sec:qcf}, and the horizontal divergence should approximate a given quasilogarithmic potential in a suitable way.
+When reading the details of the construction, it is useful to keep in mind the following.
+For $p = (x,y,t) \in \mH$, let $\|p\| = d_H (p,0)$ (this should be considered notation rather than a definition) and consider the quasilogarithmic potential $-2\log \|p\|$ (the signed measure on $\mH$ has been taken to be twice the Dirac measure centered at the origin and the quasiconformal mapping has been taken to be the identity).
+Now set